Deburring

 Some of the factors to include when working with industrial tumbling machines include:

 One must be aware that centrifugal barrel tumbling machines generate a significant amount of heat within each barrel.
-For example, at a speed of 150 rpm, a 120-liter (@32 gallons) centrifugal barrel tumbling machine boils water in 15-20 minutes.
+For example, at a speed of 150 rpm, a 120-liter (32 gallons) centrifugal barrel tumbling machine can boil water in 15-20 minutes.
 Operators must keep this level of heat in mind for safety reasons and also for how it impacts the surface-finishing process.
 Due to the heat generated, very long cycle times are usually categorized as 5-15 minutes for many parts.
 A cycle that goes beyond an hour is considered an extremely long one and is not recommended.

 A typical barrel centrifugal tumbling machine has four barrels.
-Filling only one barrel must be avoided as this practice is hard on the bearings; the same is true when loading three of the four barrels.
+Filling only one barrel must be avoided, as this practice can be hard on the bearings; the same is true when loading three of the four barrels.
 It can cause the machine to be off-center.
-If there must be the use of an odd number of barrels, then the empty barrel(s) opposite it must be counterbalanced.
-If nothing else, the opposite barrel(s) must be filled with water to help counterbalance the machine.
+If an odd number of barrels must be used, the empty barrel(s) opposite the loaded one(s) must be counterbalanced.
+If nothing else, the opposite barrel(s) should be filled with water to help counterbalance the machine.

 A tumbling machine is a machine that is utilized for the finishing processes of parts.
 There are different types of tumbling machines that are used including the vibratory tumbler, centrifugal barrel tumbler, parts tumbler, drum tumbler, linear tumbler, etc. These machines are utilized for smoothing and polishing products.
 The process utilized by these machines is called the tumbling process.
 There are also different types of tumbling media used by tumbling machines in the tumbling process.
 These media include ceramic media, hardwood media, stainless steel media, carbon steel media, plastic media, etc. Tumbling machines have different applications in a wide range of industries.
 For example, a tumbling machine is used in the aerospace industry for smoothing jet engines, as well as blades.
 In the automotive industry, tumbling machines are also utilized for polishing engine heads and gears.
 Tumbling machines also help produce a number of other items with great consistency.
 These machines are an efficient, durable, low- cost, low-maintenance solution for the deburring, polishing, and finishing of numerous parts.